steineggerlab/folddisco/README.md

 ### Querying

-> ## **NOTE:** `-r` flag has been removed.
-Now, residue matching and RMSD calculation are enabled by default.
-If you want to skip residue matching and RMSD calculation, use `--skip-match`.

 #### Examples
 ```bash
 # Search with default settings.
 This will print out matching motifs with sorting by RMSD.